-Sampling of benefits and resources for our members
+Sampling of member benefits and resources

 SPJ’s Journalist’s Toolbox is a free resource for start-up newsrooms, legacy and local media, freelancers, entrepreneurs, educators and student media.
 Reporters new to a beat use the pages, organized much like a newsroom, to get up-to-speed on their coverage and sourcing.
 Toolbox content has a Creative Commons license, and educators are encouraged to share Toolbox resources, videos, newsletters, etc. in class and in course materials.